Abashiri Prison: In fiction

 The 1965 film Abashiri Prison spawned a popular series of yakuza films featuring the prison.

+In the 1984 video game Hokkaido Rensa Satsujin: Ohotsuku ni Kiyu, nipopo dolls made by Abashiri Prison inmates play a role in the story.

-In the 2012 video game Yakuza 5, one of the protagonists, Taiga Saejima, escapes from Abashiri Prison, making his way to a village deep in the mountains of Hokkaido.
+In the 2012 video game Yakuza 5, one of the protagonists, Taiga Saejima, is incarcerated at and escapes from Abashiri Prison.

 In "Mako Tanida", a 2014 episode of the television series The Blacklist, the episode's titular yakuza boss escapes from Abashiri Prison.

 The 2014 manga series Golden Kamuy, set shortly after the Russo-Japanese War, features a raid on Abashiri Prison as one of its major plot points.

 In the 2020 novel The Lost Future of Pepperharrow by Natasha Pulley, set in 1888 Japan, Abashiri Prison is one of the main plot locations.